 Though Russet Lake is not terribly impressive in terms of size or colour, the valley around it is remarkably beautiful.
 The colours change from moment to moment in and extraordinary way.
 The distinctive colour of the Fissile and the stark grey of the mountains around contrast amazingly with the blue of the lake and green grass in the valley.
 So many different factors fill the place with colour.

 There are several ways to get to hike Russet Lake.
 The Singing Pass Trail from the base of Whistler Mountain near the Whistler Gondola.
 The Musical Bumps Trail that begins near the top of the Whistler Gondola.
 The High Note Trail that begins at the top of the Peak Chair on Whistler Mountain.
 There is an increasingly popular route that begins from Blackcomb Mountain.
 And finally, a very infrequently hiked route from Cheakamus Lake that runs along Singing Creek.

 All three routes are have signs and well established trails.
 None are very difficult with the exception of being long trails.
-Though each can be done in a day, 30 kilometres of hiking in one day is quite a long way.
+Though each can be done in a day, 28 kilometres of hiking in one day is quite a long way.
 Russet Lake is a beautiful place to camp.
 It has a wonderful hut available to use by anyone.
 It is a basic wooden hut with no facilities, but surprisingly comfortable.
 It holds up to 12 crowded or 8 comfortable.
 There is also an outhouse and a beautiful stream that runs along the massive camping area.
 There are no tent platforms but over a dozen tent clearings.